Psy-Fer/interARTIC/docs/installation.md

 By default, job concurrency is turned off and the automatic and manual launchs will allow one job to be run at a time.

-If you wish to **turn concurrency on** and run multiple jobs at a time, then please follow the steps under Manual launcyh above except that now you should not pass `--concurrency=1` to celery.
+If you wish to **turn concurrency on** and run multiple jobs at a time, then please follow the steps under Manual launch above except that now you should not pass `--concurrency=1` to celery.

 ## Launching interARTIC web interface